kumar-pr/ESP32-SmartLock-Hybrid/README.md

 ## 4. Development History (Phase 1 Archive)
 * **Objective:** Establish a stable communication bridge between UART input and mechanical actuation.
-* **Mechanical Integration:** Engineered a temporary linkage using a screwdriver as a makeshift deadbolt to verify SG90 torque limits (0° to 90°).
+* **Mechanical Integration:** Verified the 90° rotational range of the MG90S servo horn to ensure correct mapping of PWM signals for the lock/unlock states.
 * **Logic:** Implemented a conditional state machine for PIN verification via UART (115200 Baud).

 ## 5. Repository Structure